Taking Care of Your Heart: Everyday Habits That Can Help

 E. Reduce Stress

 Stress can adversely affect your heart health.
 It can raise your blood pressure and injure the arteries due to increased blood flow during the stress response.
-Relaxation techniques such as yoga, meditation and massage can often help lower your stress level.
+Relaxation techniques such as yoga, meditation and massage are often discussed as ways people manage stress.

 F. Nutritional Supplements